LizbethFP/foodmap-1/README.md

 ### Prerequisites

-For this proyect, I use Boostrap for the styles the proyect, and jquery for the funcionality
+For this proyect, I use Boostrap for the styles the proyect, and jquery for the funcionality.